medusajs/medusa/docs/content/advanced/backend/migrations/index.md

+---
+description: 'Learn how to create a migration in the Medusa server.
+Migrations are used to make changes to the database schema the Medusa server is connected to.
+This guide explains how to write and run migrations.'
+---

 # How to Create Migrations

 In this document, you’ll learn how to create a [Migration](overview.md) using [Typeorm](https://typeorm.io) on your Medusa server.